What parents need to know

 What's the story?

-In the third version of the book by Mary Rodgers, Jamie Lee Curtis plays Tess, a compassionate therapist and a loving, if harried mother of two children.
+In FREAKY FRIDAY, based on the book by Mary Rodgers, Jamie Lee Curtis plays Tess, a compassionate therapist and a loving, if harried mother of two children.
 Her husband died three years ago, and she's about to be married to the devoted, understanding Ryan (Mark Harmon).
-Lindsay Lohan is her daughter Anna, who, like most 15-year-olds, thinks that she has both too much of her mother's attention (when it comes to telling her what to do) and not enough (when it comes to knowing what's important to her, which she thinks Tess should just be able to intuit, since Anna doesn't really want to tell her anything).
+Her daughter Anna (Lindsay Lohan), like most 15-year-olds, thinks that she has both too much of her mother's attention (when it comes to telling her what to do) and not enough (when it comes to knowing what's important to her, which she thinks Tess should just be able to intuit, since Anna doesn't really want to tell her anything).
 When the two of them get into an argument at a Chinese restaurant, the owner's mother gives them magic fortune cookies.
 The next morning, they wake up as each other.
 While they figure out how to return to their own bodies, each has to spend the day living the other's life.

 Is it any good?

-Curtis and Lohan are so clearly enjoying themselves in FREAKY FRIDAY that they're fun to watch.
-And the story moves along so briskly that its logical flaws barely get in the way.
+Curtis and Lohan are so clearly enjoying themselves that they're fun to watch, and the story moves along so briskly that its logical flaws barely get in the way.
+Freaky Friday is a great way to start discussions between parents and teens about how they can better understand one another.

 Families can talk about...

-Families can talk about the fairly common motif of switched identities.
+Families can talk about the fairly common motif of switched identities in Freaky Friday.
 Have you seen the original 1976 version starring Jody Foster as a kid?

 Why it is hard for Tess and Anna to understand each other at the beginning of the movie?
 If the parents and children in your family switched places, what would be the biggest surprises?